ZhuChaozheng/dog_project/README.md

 # dog_project
-A project for recognition dog pose
+A project for the recognition of dog pose.
+For the first version, we use the sensors-network based on Zigbee, which is weared on the dog from a vest, and also equip a helmet with a sigle camera, which can transmit live video to police staff.
+All of these communicate with the back-end server through 4G.

 for a video demo, please visit